A Unified Approach to Quantum Key Leasing with a Classical Lessor: Introduction

 The unpredictability style security experiment for X-SKL is abstracted by using a predicate $P$ that determines the adversary's goal.
 It is described as follows.

-\begin{enumerate} \item The challenger and the adversary $\qA$ generate $\qsk$ and $\dvk$ by executing the (possibly interactive) key generation algorithm $\qIntKeyGen$.
+\begin{enumerate} \item The challenger and the adversary $\qA$ generate $\qsk$ by executing the (possibly interactive) key generation algorithm $\qIntKeyGen$.
 If $\qA$ follows the protocol, it gets $\qsk$, but it may deviate from the honest protocol.\synote{I changed the explanation a bit.
 Previously, it is written $\qsk$ is sent to $\qA$. } (If X is PKE or DS, $\qA$ is also given the corresponding public key output by $\qIntKeyGen$.) \item $\qA$ outputs a classical string $\cert$.
-If $\DelVrfy(\dvk,\cert)=\bot$, the experiment ends.
+If $\DelVrfy(\tau, \dvk,\cert)=\bot$, where $\tau$ is the transcript of the interaction and $\dvk$ is the deletion verification key, the experiment ends.
 Otherwise, the challenger generates a challenge $\chall$ and corresponding auxiliary information $\aux$, and sends $\dvk$ and $\chall$ to $\qA$.
-Note that $\aux$ is used by the predicate $P$ to determine whether $\qA$ wins the experiment or not. \item $\qA$ outputs $\ans$. \end{enumerate} $\qA$ wins the experiment if both $\DelVrfy(\dvk,\cert)=\top$ and $P(\aux,\ans)=1$ holds simultaneously.
+Note that $\aux$ is used by the predicate $P$ to determine whether $\qA$ wins the experiment or not. \item $\qA$ outputs $\ans$. \end{enumerate} $\qA$ wins the experiment if both $\DelVrfy(\tau,\dvk,\cert)=\top$ and $P(\aux,\ans)=1$ holds simultaneously.
 For example, if X is PKE, $\chall$ is a ciphertext of a uniformly random message $m$, $\aux$ is $m$, and $\ans$ is the guess $m^\prime$ for $m$ by $\qA$.
 Also, $P(\aux=m,\ans=m^\prime)$ outputs $1$ if and only if $m^\prime=m$.
 It guarantees that the winning probability of any QPT $\qA$ is negligible in the security parameter.

 For the next few paragraphs in the technical overview, we first focus on secure key leasing for decryption keys for a PKE scheme and discuss how we generalize to other cryptographic functionalities later.